-Jose makes his home with his father and his mother.
-Washing clothes, helping in the kitchen and running errands are his household duties.
+Jose lives with his father and his mother.
+At home, duties include washing clothes, helping in the kitchen and running errands.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.

 Jose lives in the mountainous community of Panchimalco, home to approximately 45,000 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.

 The regional diet consists of maize, beans, chicken, fish, bread and rice.
 Common health problems in this area include parasites, dental decay and respiratory problems.
 Most adults in Panchimalco work in factories and earn the equivalent of $137 per month.
 This community has water and electricity but needs school supplies, clothes, food and medicine.